-Wellspring Family Church a new church—created from combining Cornerstone Evangelical Free Church (CEFC) and Christ Community Church (CCC)—both originally planted by First Evangelical Free Church of St. Louis County, Missouri.
+Wellspring Family Church is a new church created from the merging of Cornerstone Evangelical Free Church (CEFC) and Christ Community Church (CCC), both originally planted by First Evangelical Free Church of St. Louis County, Missouri.

 Discussions in late 2018 between Pastor Terry Schoenfeld of CEFC and Pastor Mike Priest of CCC of the challenges and opportunities of their respective churches led them to consider the possibility of what God could do through a combined church.
 Initial meetings between the two churches’ elder boards further convinced leadership that the Lord was providing a way for both churches to potentially serve Him together.